Skip to Content

 A whole body speciman diving for and hitting a vollyball.

 Shark Reef Aquarium at Mandalay Bay: An oasis in the middle of the desert, Shark Reef gives visitors the opportunity to “walk the ocean floor” and touch sea life.
-The entire experience is a visual feast for the eyes.
+The entire experience, while somewhat short, is a visual feast.

 The attraction also offers a $2 senior discount.